open-life-science/open-life-science.github.io/about.md

 - [Organizers](#organizers)
 - [Partners and sponsors](#partners-and-sponsors)

+# Participants

+We want to make this program mutually beneficial for all the stakeholders.
+Here are a few values you can gain from participating in this project:

+- Become a member of the community
+- Exchange skills and build your profiles
+- Highlight your resources by sharing the community
+- Collaborate with others in Open Science projects
+- Develop projects to publish online
+- Participate in designing this program by sharing your feedback and experience
+- Gain insights from other experts in the field
+- Gain recognition and acknowledgement for your work

 # Mentors

 Mentors work closely with participants to help further their Open Science skills and become ambassadors for Open Science practice, training and education in their communities.